BlueskyFR/rapport-pfe/template.typ

-// Template by Hugo Cartigny 🍉,
+// Ensimag template by Hugo Cartigny 🍉,
 // inspired from the LaTeX original version (available on the intranet)

 #let PFE(